Aditikeshri12/Cancer-diagnosis-prediction/README.md

 ---

 ## 📂 Files in Repository
-- `CA3_Project.R` → R script with full implementation of predictive modeling, evaluation, and visualization.
+- `Predictive_Project.R` → R script with full implementation of predictive modeling, evaluation, and visualization.
 - `wisc_bc_data.csv` → Dataset used for model training and testing.
 - `README.md` → Project documentation (this file).